openaspace/proxmox-backup-restore/README.md

-# proxmox-backup-restore
+# proxmox-backup-restore VM and LXC EXCLUDED!!!!!
-Simple script to backup and restore proxmox settings configuration
+Simple script to backup and restore proxmox settings configuration.

 # Disclaimer